Family-friendly

 Il Piccolo Gelato

-217 Sturt Street, Ballarat
+217 Sturt St, Ballarat

 Who could possibly resist a visit to Il Piccolo Gelato, with up to 24 flavours available daily from a range of more than 100 flavours.

-This artisan gelato is made daily using fresh milk, no artificial ingredients, colours or flavours.
+This artisan gelato is made using fresh milk, no artificial ingredients, colours or flavours.
 And why not try the sorbetto for a dairy-free and vegan option?

 Il Piccolo can be found just metres from the Ballarat Town Hall in the city's main street.

+Across Victoria’s Midwest, we acknowledge that we travel across the ancient landscapes of many First Peoples communities.
 These lands have been nurtured and cared for over tens of thousands of years and we respect the work of Traditional Custodians for their ongoing care and protection.

 We recognise the past injustices against Aboriginal and Torres Strait Islander peoples in this country.
 As our knowledge grows, we hope that we can learn from their resilience and creativity that has guided them for over 60,000 years.
+As we invite people to visit and explore Victoria’s Midwest, we ask that alongside us, you also grow to respect the stories, living culture and connection to Country of the Ancestors and Elders of our First Peoples.